 “Older adults have their own living space and privacy, which has the potential to reduce much of the stress associated with caring for aging parents,” reports Bernard A. Steinman, a researcher at the Institute for Community Inclusion at the University of Massachusetts.

-Backyard Cottages Provide High-Tech Assisted Living
+Backyard Assisted Living Provides High-Tech Assisted Living

-One product, the MEDCottage, is a prefabricated 288-square-foot unit that runs off the homeowner’s utilities and contains its own bedroom, kitchen, and handicapped-accessible bathroom.
-Not only that, a sophisticated air filtration system checks the air for contaminants, a sensor- and video-based monitoring system alerts caregivers to accidents and falls, and a computerized system monitors medical information and ensures medications are dispensed on time.
+One product, the MEDCottage, is a prefabricated 288-square-foot unit that runs off the homeowner’s utilities and contains its own bedroom, kitchen and handicapped-accessible bathroom.
+Not only that, a sophisticated air filtration system checks the air for contaminants, a sensor and video based monitoring system alerts caregivers to accidents and falls, and a computerized system monitors medical information and ensures medications are dispensed on time.

-Another cottage, sold by P.A.L.S. or Practical Assisted Living Solutions, includes levered closet racks, bathrooms with grab bars, and motion-detector night lights.
-The full cost may sound like a lot—starting at about $67,000 for P.A.L.S. and $85,000 for a MEDCottage—but total up the costs for a nursing home and it suddenly doesn’t seem so pricey.
+Another cottage, sold by P.A.L.S. or Practical Assisted Living Solutions, includes levered closet racks, bathrooms with grab bars and motion-detector night lights.
+The full cost may sound like a lot — starting at about $67,000 for P.A.L.S. and $85,000 for a MEDCottage —but total up the costs for a nursing home and it suddenly doesn’t seem so pricey.

 Of course, zoning restrictions vary by state, and putting a cottage in your backyard might not be an ideal solution for everyone, particularly those whose loved ones require professional medical care.
 But for more and more people, granny pods are the perfect answer to the question of how to take care of Mom and Dad without compromising anyone’s independence or privacy.